ctcl-bregis/ctclsite-python/config/projects/mct_1.md

 Sometime in November 2020, I ended up having to use Allwinner's PheonixSuite software to flash the Android 7.0 image provided by Banana Pi to the device's eMMC storage.

 # Legacy
-On February 3, 2024, the device was booted for the first time since presumably July 2022 and all functionality continued to be present.
+On February 3, 2024, the device was booted for the first time since presumably September 2022 and all functionality continued to be present.